vamsi8500/Controls-And-Audit-Flows/BCMS/001-About-BCMS.md

 | **RTO** | 12 hours |
 | **WRT** | 6 hours |

+# RTO (Recovery Time Objective) and RPO (Recovery Point Objective)

+**RTO** and **RPO** are two key concepts in disaster recovery and business continuity planning.
+Let’s break them down with simple definitions and examples:

+---

+## 1. RTO – Recovery Time Objective

+**Definition:**
+The maximum acceptable amount of time it should take to restore a system or application after a failure or disaster.

+**Example:**
+Let’s say your e-commerce site goes down due to a server crash.
+If your **RTO is 2 hours**, it means your IT team should bring the system back online within 2 hours to avoid serious business impact.

+---

+## 2. RPO – Recovery Point Objective

+**Definition:**
+The maximum acceptable amount of data loss measured in time.
+It defines the point in time to which data must be restored.

+**Example:**
+If your **RPO is 15 minutes**, and the system crashes at 2:00 PM, then you should be able to recover data up to 1:45 PM.
+This means you can afford to lose only 15 minutes worth of data.

+---

+## Combined Example

+Imagine you’re running an online banking system:

+- **RTO = 4 hours** → You must bring the system back up within 4 hours.
+- **RPO = 10 minutes** → You can afford to lose at most 10 minutes of data (e.g., transactions, logs).

+### So, your disaster recovery plan should ensure that:
+- Backups are taken every 10 minutes.
+- Systems are capable of being restored and operational in less than 4 hours.

 If breached, an investigation is required with **evidence** such as:
 - Policies & procedures documentation
 - Business Risk Analysis (BRA) and DR plans